B2B Loyalty Programs: A Comprehensive Guide

 Why it works:

-• In the travel B2B industry, earn & burn logic is a viable loyalty logic
+• In the travel B2B industry, earn & burn logic is a viable loyalty logic.

-• Rewarding individual agents instead of the agency itself encourages healthy competition
+• Rewarding individual agents instead of the agency itself encourages healthy competition.

-• For agencies and B2B partners, direct cash benefits have the biggest motivational factor
+• For agencies and B2B partners, direct cash benefits have the biggest motivational factor.

 Icon for the "Why it works" section of Antavo's article.